 Finally, I wanted to cover the cracks and crevices so no more weeds would grow.
 I read that both cornmeal and baking soda work really well at preventing new weeds from growing, so I tried each (one on each side of the walkway).
 So far, they are both working great.
 But the cornmeal attracts ants!
 I don’t love the look of the white baking soda either but it’s better than dealing with a horde of ants.
 The white baking soda eventually soaked into the cracks so I’m not sure if it’s still there but I haven’t had any new weeds pop up.

 I have on my to-do list to try one of those weed-burning torches.
 I would love not having to pull weeds by hand (which you pretty much have to do even if you kill them with some version of weed killer).
 If anyone out there has tried burning weeds, I would love to hear about your experience.
+[I decided that the fire hazard is too great.]

 This post contains affiliate links.
 If you buy something after clicking one of these links, we receive a small commission (at no cost to you).
 Help support One Part Sunshine and our mission to reduce toxins in your child’s environment by purchasing all of your Amazon products through our affiliate links!